 Executive Summary

 In response to the Canada School of Public Service’s requirement for acquiring artificial intelligence insights into regulations, I AM OPEN Inc. proposes an end-to-end integrated solution framework with a set of text analytic tools.
 We call this solution framework “Enterprise Text Analysis” (ETA).
-ETA is designed to enable regulation writers to enhance existing regulations and develop new regulations with insights gained from human machine interactions.
+ETA is designed to enable regulation writers to enhance existing regulations and develop new regulations with insights gained from advanced AI tools leading to greater human machine interactions.
 We believe that this is the most trustworthy approach to improve regulations that better achieve the government’s objective of supporting innovation, growth and competitiveness while protecting the health, safety, and well-being of Canadians, and the environment.

-The text analytic tools are built with our company’s expertise on advanced data analytics (ADA) and machine learning (ML).
+The text analytic tools are built with our company’s expertise in advanced data analytics (ADA) and machine learning (ML).
 We also leverage system support and cloud infrastructure of the Southern Ontario Smart Computing Innovation Platform (SOSCIP) to deliver our proposal demo.
 To facilitate human machine interaction, we solicit help from the NAViGaTOR visualization team of the Igor Jurisica Lab at Krembil Research Institute with their expertise in gaining insights from graph network.
 It is the intention of I AM OPEN Inc., SOSCIP and the NAViGaTOR team to build an industry grade ETA production environment should the government contract us to develop such an AI based solution.

 For human staff to work effectively with extensive and complex textual documents that are highly formal in nature represents a key set of challenges.
 The terminology often carries specialized vocabulary that require great consistency while maximizing the desired effect of the language.
 The existence of over 2600 federal regulations can create a challenge for human experts to quickly find relevant regulations, concepts, and terminology for applying regulations, modifying regulations, or drafting new regulations.
 To help address these challenges, we propose as part of our ETA solution a set of human assisting regulatory text tools that focus on search and comparisons between documents, terms, or sentences in a manner that allows expert staff to approach their search in the most meaningful way possible.